dbmi-bgm/granite/README.md

 *note*: hdf5 keys are built as the chromosome name based on reference (e.g. chr1) plus the suffix specifying whether the array represents SNVs (_snv), insertions (_ins) or deletions (_del).

 ### Pedigree in JSON format
-When the program requires pedigree information, the expected format is as follow:
+When the program requires pedigree information, the expected format is as follows:

     [
       {